tillitis/tillitis-key1/README.md

 towards different services.

 The TKey platform is based around a 32-bit RISC-V processor and has 128 KB of RAM.
-The current firmware is designed to load an app that is up to 100 KB in size, and gives it a stack of 28 KB.
-A smaller app may move itself in memory to get larger continuous memory.
+Firmware can load and start an app that is as large as RAM.

 All of the TKey software, firmware, FPGA Verilog source code, schematics and PCB design files are open source.
 Like all trustworthy security software